Ariax.bio

 At Ariax, we offer a large range of on-demand NVIDIA GPUs to power your BindCraft jobs, including the latest B200 (180 GB VRAM), H200 (141 GB VRAM), H100 (80 GB VRAM), A100 (40-80 GB VRAM), L40/L40S (48 GB VRAM), and RTX6000ADA (48 GB VRAM).
 Which GPU(s) you select depends on a number of factors:

 First, consider the size of your target.
 For small proteins (150 amino acids and less), any GPU will work suitably well.
 As protein size increases (150-300 amino acids), more VRAM is needed for efficient design.
 Beyond 300 amino acids, the most powerful GPUs (H100+) are recommended.
 Jobs may stall or crash if VRAM is insufficient for your target size.
+As a general rule of thumb, a 32 GB GPU can handle a total complex size (target + binder) of about 550 residues, while an 80 GB card can handle about 950 residues.

 Second, think about how fast you want to obtain the designs.
 More powerful GPUs will design proteins faster, particularly as protein size increases.